-In 2020, the estimated Santa Ana River flow at the mouth of the canyon was 34,488 acre-feet.
-The total estimated diversions of Santa Ana River flow by Mutual and San Bernardino Valley Water Conservation District was 32,622 acre-feet.
-After adding the 799 acre-feet of water stored behind Seven Oaks Dam in 2020, this left an estimated 2,665 acre-feet of Santa Ana River water not diverted in 2020.
-Comparing this difference with the observed flows past the Cuttle Weir at Greenspot Road Bridge (205 acre-feet) and the spills from the afterbay of SCE PH No. 3 (-0- acre-feet), results in unmeasured leakage losses and measurement errors of 2,460 acre-feet.
-These losses and errors represent 7.2 percent of the estimated Santa Ana River flow (acre-feet), which is higher than normal.
+In 2022, the estimated Santa Ana River flow at the mouth of the canyon was 18,095 acre-feet.
+The total estimated diversions of Santa Ana River flow by Mutual and San Bernardino Valley Water Conservation District was 17,322 acre-feet.
+Adding the 1,103 acre-feet of water taken from water stored behind Seven Oaks Dam in 2022, this left an estimated 1,875 acre-feet of Santa Ana River water not diverted in 2022.
+Comparing this difference with the observed flows past the Cuttle Weir at Greenspot Road Bridge (-0- acre-feet) and the spills from the afterbay of SCE PH No. 3 (9.5 acre-feet), results in unmeasured leakage losses and measurement errors of 1,866 acre-feet.
+These losses and errors represent 9.7 percent of the estimated Santa Ana River flow (acre-feet), which is higher than normal.

-The main problem appears to be the estimates of flow at the Main River Gauge.
-The USGS annual flow estimate is 15,372 acre-feet, while the estimate from the DFR values is 12,052 acre-feet, a 3,320 acre-foot difference.
-The differences are mainly in April and May when there were high releases from SOD.
-The Watermaster Committee will review this difference in 2021 to determine if any adjustments in diversions should be made to decrease the Amount Not Diverted.
+The main problem appears to be the estimates of flow at the Main River Gauge (Station No. 11051499).
+The USGS annual flow estimate is 5,763 acre-feet, while the estimate from the DFR values is 4,202 acre-feet, a 1,560-acre-foot difference.
+The differences are mainly in January when there were high releases from SOD.
+The Watermaster Committee will review this difference in 2023 to determine if any adjustments in diversions should be made to decrease the Amount Not Diverted.
+The lack of DFR data on weekends (e.g. January 1 and 2), when there are high releases is one area to look into.